What are steroids?

 - increased susceptibility to opportunistic or secondary bacterial infections

-- increased susceptibility to fungal infections (especially of the nasal cavity) and
+- increased susceptibility to fungal infections (especially of the nasal cavity)

-- development of adult onset demodectic mange.
+- development of adult onset demodectic mange (skin mites)

-- Predisposition to diabetes mellitus
+- predisposition to diabetes mellitus

-I've been told that corticosteroids can cause Cushing's disease.
+I have been told that corticosteroids can cause Cushing's disease.
 Why is this?